innoveworkshop/InnoveWorkshop-Eagle-Library/README.md

 throughly documented inside Eagle, and took a lot of effort to build.
 Enjoy!

+## Design Rules

+This library comes with design rules for the following PCB manufacturers:

+  - SeeedStudio
+  - JLCPCB

+## CAM Jobs

+With this library you'll be able to generate Gerbers for the following PCB
+manufacturers:

+  - SeeedStudio

 ## Components

 List of components included in the library (might be out of date):